Skip to main content

 Calling in Cloud Functions

-To use in cloud functions, install version 3.10.0 or higher of @cloudbase/node-sdk in the corresponding cloud function directory.
+For use in Cloud Functions, you must install version 3.10.0 or later of @cloudbase/node-sdk in the corresponding cloud function directory.

-When creating a cloud function, a package.json file will be created by default in the cloud function directory, and the user will be prompted whether to install dependencies locally immediately.
-Please note that the cloud function runs in a Node.js environment; therefore, when installing dependencies locally, ensure Node.js is installed and both node and npm are in the environment variables.
-If you choose not to install dependencies locally, you can run the following command in that directory:
+When creating a cloud function, a package.json file is created by default in the cloud function directory, and users are prompted whether to install dependencies locally immediately.
+Note that the cloud function runtime environment is Node.js, so when installing dependencies locally, ensure Node.js is installed and both node and npm are in the environment variables.
+If not installing dependencies locally, you can run the following command in this directory:

 npm install --save @cloudbase/node-sdk@3.10